IBM-Cloud/terraform-provider-ibm/website/docs/r/container_alb_create.html.markdown

 - `alb_type` - (String) The type of the ALB.
 Supported values are `public` and `private`.
 - `cluster` - (String) The name of the cluster where the ALB is going to be created.
 - `enable` - (Optional, Bool) If set to **true**, the default Ingress ALB in your cluster is enabled and configured with the IBM-provided Ingress subdomain.
 If set to **false**, the default Ingress ALB is enabled in your cluster.
-- `ingress_image` - (Optional,ForceNew,String) The type of Ingress image that you want to use for your ALB deployment.
+- `version` - (Optional,ForceNew,String) The type of Ingress image that you want to use for your ALB deployment.
 - `ip` - (Optional,String) The IP address that you want to assign to the ALB.
 - `nlb_version` - (Optional,String) The version of the network load balancer that you want to use for the ALB.
 - `vlan_id` - (String) ID of the cluster's vlan where the ALB is going to be created.